Tyriek-cloud/Individual-Projects/README.md

 # Individual-Projects
 This is a collection of projects that I have undertaken in my free time.
 I will routinely include new projects that I find interesting.

-For the most part, this code is open source unless I specify differently in the future (be sure to check the license as well when copying code).
+This code is under the Creative Commons License unless I change the license in the future (be sure to review the license when copying code).
 I may also routinely place code in the READ ME section (with explanation of code functionality) if I think it can help others with unique issues.

 # Social Science Survey description: